The Hedge Fund Regulation Ontology is an operational application of the Financial Regulation Ontology.

 Financial Regulation Ontology sites and modules

-Financial Regulation Ontology is the higher level, core ontology for all financial service providers.
+Financial Regulation Ontology is the higher level, a core ontology for all financial service providers.
 The ontology contains the text of:

-- United States Code Title 15, Chapter 275 Investment Companies and Advisers
+• United States Code Title 15, Chapter 275 Investment Companies and Advisers

-- Code of Federal Regulations Title 17, Chapter II Securities and Exchange Commission,Part 275 Rules and Regulations of the Investment Adviser Act
+• Code of Federal Regulations Title 17, Chapter II Securities and Exchange Commission, Part 275 Rules and Regulations of the Investment Adviser Act

-Semantic compliance is not an out of the box piece of software.
-It is a new standards based approach and methodology.
+Semantic compliance is not an out-of-the-box piece of software.
+It is a new standards-based approach and methodology.
 All ontologies are Open Source with free MIT/GPL public license.
 Data and meta data management are part of the ontology.
 Requirements, models, mapping, lineage, business rules, everything expressed in RDF/OWL.
 Everything is a Triple.

 To learn more: Implementing Financial Regulation Ontology tutorial on FinRegOnt, ontology documentation and OWL files on this site.